- Search The Registry

 Born in Gladewater, TX, Lovie Lee Smith was named after his great-aunt, Lavana.
 Raised in Big Sandy, TX, he earned all-state honors for three years as a defensive end and linebacker.
 His team won three state championships as well.
-He played at University of Tulsa and was a two-time All-American.
+He played at the University of Tulsa and was a two-time All-American.

 Smith began coaching at his hometown high school in 1980.
 In 1983, he began coaching at his alma mater, Tulsa (1983–86), then the University of Wisconsin (1987), Arizona State University (1988–91), the University of Kentucky (1992), the University of Tennessee (1993–94), and Ohio State University (1995).

 Smith coached at the University of Illinois until 2020.
 The Houston Texans hired him in 2022 and fired him after one season as coach.
 He and his wife, MaryAnne, have three children; Mikal, Matthew, and Miles.
 They also have twin grandsons named Malachi and Noah.